shailja31gu/thorium/README.md

 - If the credentials are incorrect return a suitable error message with a valid HTTP status code

 ### Authentication
-- Add an authorisation implementation for the JWT token that validates the token before every protected endpoint is called.
+- Add an Authentication implementation for the JWT token that validates the token before every protected endpoint is called.
 If the validation fails, return a suitable error message with a corresponding HTTP status code
 - Protected routes are create a blog, edit a blog, get the list of blogs, delete a blog(s)
 - Set the token, once validated, in the request - `x-api-key`
 - Use a middleware for authentication purpose.